MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 • Nail conditions

-A cosmetic doctor is also a medical professional who has completed a medical degree but focuses on improving the appearance of the skin through non-surgical procedures.
+A cosmetic doctor is also a medical professional who has completed a medical degree but focuses on cosmetic non-surgical procedures.

 Their educational background can vary.
 Some are board-certified dermatologists who have further specialised in aesthetics through additional training or fellowships.
 Others may be surgeons who have pursued additional training in cosmetic procedures.

-Cosmetic doctors offer a variety of procedures designed to achieve specific beauty goals, such as:
+Cosmetic doctors offer a variety of procedures designed to address aesthetic skin concerns, such as:

 5 factors to consider before booking your appointment